harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga.md

 ### Deploy Harness modules

-Harness Helm chart includes Harness Platform components.You can add modules by editing the override.yaml file.
+Harness Helm chart includes Harness Platform components.
+You can add modules by editing the override.yaml file.

 The following components are enabled by default: